 Verdict: Which Google Voice Alternative Is Best for You?

-So, 8×8 is the best Google Voice alternative – but of course, it certainly isn’t the cheapest.
-Zoom Phone can be purchased for exactly the same price – $10 per user, per month – but it has significantly more training, team management, and on-call features.
+Zoom Phone is the best Google Voice alternative – the starter plan can be purchased for exactly the same price as Google Voice – $10 per user, per month – but it has significantly more training, team management, and on-call features.

 All in all, Zoom Phone is the best VoIP provider in terms of value, and the only one with a pricing structure that matches Google Voice’s affordability.
-Not everyone has the cash to fork out on the RingCentral or Nextiva, and there’s really no better option for smaller businesses looking for a familiar but functional VoIP system that’s right at the lower end of the market when it comes to pricing.
+Not everyone has the cash to fork out for a higher priced alternative, and there’s really no better option for smaller businesses looking for a familiar but functional VoIP system that’s right at the lower end of the market when it comes to pricing.

 If you want a quick way to find the best deal on a Google Voice alternative, just use our free comparison tool – the questions take less than 60 seconds to complete and it’ll help you narrow down the providers already catering to businesses of your size in your industry.